amarmer/SerializationByContract/README.md

 In any project, when a function is created for serialization, another function is also created for unserialization.

-Here is described another approach - first is created a contract with a name and declaration of data structures that needs to be serialized/unserialized.
+Here is described another approach - first is created a contract with a name and declaration of data structures that needs to be serialized and unserialized.
-For instance:
+For instance contract `XYZ`:
 ```C++
 SERIALIZATION_CONTRACT(XYZ)(std::vector<std::tuple<int, std::string>> par1, std::wstring par2);
 ```
-Name of the contract is `XYZ`.<br/><br/>
 Then in order to serialize these data in `std::vector<uint8_t> bytes`:

 ```C++